ryantd42/NY-Legislative-Git/2023/S2695B-2023/bill.md

  Introduced  by Sens.
-HARCKHAM, O'MARA, ROLISON -- read twice and ordered printed, and when printed to be committed to the  Committee  on  Local Government -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+HARCKHAM, O'MARA, ROLISON -- read twice and ordered printed, and when printed to be committed to the  Committee  on  Local Government -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

- AN ACT to amend the general municipal law, in relation to the completion of training requirements for sheriffs
+ AN ACT to amend the general municipal law, in relation to the completion of training requirements for sheriffs and undersheriffs

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: